hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 pause of 200 ms is a good setting and allowing larger pauses may only marginally help increase the throughput.
 We found that G1 can perform well even at close to 90% heap usage.

+Even though, on a single node, the Parallel collector often provides the best throughput (but only after some GC fine-tuning), a long GC pause on any node causes the whole cluster to stall.
+The more members in a cluster, the more time spent in stop-the-world GC, and the throughput advantage is lost.
+G1's pauses are sufficiently short and infrequent that they don't affect the whole cluster.

 ### Garbage-Free Aggregation